Author: Nathaniel Kangpan

 • $43,500 a year if you underperform by 1.5%

-When we add or remove assets from our portfolios we are looking at how that individual asset has performed vs. a set of relevant benchmarks and potential opportunity costs.
+When we add or remove assets from our portfolios we are looking at how that individual asset has performed vs. a set of relevant benchmarks and potential opportunity costs across private and public markets.
 For example, a Private Real Estate fund will be compared against a broad, low-cost REIT index.
 But we also look at how incorporating an asset affects the overall portfolio’s structure.
-Does incorporating this asset increase overall returns?
+Does adding this asset increase overall returns?
 Does it decrease risks or correlations to economic shocks?

 If we’ve done a quarterly review together, then you know we transparently report out how our multi-asset portfolios perform against passive benchmarks.
 We think it’s important to remain intellectually honest with you and ourselves so that we have the data to consistently improve our investment strategies and processes.